biotangweiqi/PQHE/README.md

     Rscript pooled_QTL_heritability_estimator.R example_conf.txt

 Rscript comes with R, and it can replace R CMD BATCH to run R scripts in R batch mode.
+The path of Rscript should be added in the system environment.

 # Examples